 A mammography is an X-ray exam that provides detailed images (or mammograms) of the internal structure of the breast tissue of both men and women and can reveal changes that are too small for you or your doctor to feel.
 This means that many cancers can be found when still very small and haven’t yet spread, which is important for successful treatment.

-- You are experiencing breast pain, nipple discharge, thickening of skin on the breast or changes in the size or shape of the breast.
+- Determine the cause of breast pain, nipple discharge, thickening of skin on the breast, or changes in the size or shape of the breast.